maarten-pennings/howto/Quadro/readme.md

 ### Situation 5

 Now it gets a bit more complicated.
-Pieces 1-2 and 3-4 are locked, but pieces 5-9 and 8-12 can both move in the x-direction.
+Pieces 1-2 and 3-4 are locked, but pieces 5-9 and 8-12 can both move in the x-direction, leading to six variations.
-But in the end, only 6 variations exists.

-In the diagram below, the top row (variations A, B, C) shows the variations where 8-12 stays right, the middle row (variations D and E) where 8-12 is moved one cell, and the bottom row (variation F) shows where 8-12 has moved 2 cells.
+In the diagram below, the top row (A, B, C) shows the variations where 8-12 stays right, the middle row (D and E) where 8-12 is moved one cell, and the bottom row (F) shows where 8-12 has moved 2 cells.

 ![Situation 5](quadro-step5.drawio.png)